evaera/Cmdr/README.md

 #### `Util.MakeListableType(type: TypeDefinition): TypeDefinition`
 Takes a singular type and produces a plural (listable) type out of it.

+#### `Util.MakeSequenceType(options: dictionary): TypeDefinition`
+A helper function that makes a type which contains a sequence, like Vector3 or Color3.
+The delimeter can be either `,` or whitespace, checking `,` first. `options` is a table that can contain:

+- `TransformEach(value: any) => any`: a function that is run on each member of the sequence, transforming it individually.
+- `ValidateEach(value: any, index: number) => boolean, string`: a function is run on each member of the sequence validating it.
+It is passed the value and the index at which it occurs in the sequence.
+It should return true if it is valid, or false and a string reason if it is not.

+And one of:
+- `Parse(values: array<any>) => any`: A function that parses all of the values into a single type.
+- `Constructor(...: any) => any`: A function that expects the values unpacked as parameters to create the parsed object.
+This is a shorthand that allows you to set `Constructor` directly to `Vector3.new`, for example.

+#### `Util.SplitPrioritizedDelimeter(text: string, delimiters: array<string>): array<string>`
+Splits a string by a single delimeter chosen from the given set.
+The first matching delimeter from the set becomes the split character.

 #### `Util.SubstituteArgs(text: string, replace: array<string> | dictionary<string, string> | function(var: string) => string): string`
 Accepts a string with arguments (such as $1, $2, $3, etc) and a table or function to use with `string.gsub`.
 Returns a string with arguments replaced with their values.

 #### `Util.RunEmbeddedCommands(dispatcher: Dispatcher, commandString: string): string`
 Accepts the current dispatcher and a command string.
 Parses embedded commands from within the string, evaluating to the output of the command when run with `dispatcher:EvaluateAndRun`.
 Returns the compiled string.

+#### `Util.EmulateTabstops(text: string, tabWidth: number): string`
+Returns a string emulating \t tab stops with spaces.

+#### `Util.ParseEscapeSequences(text: string): string`
+Replaces escape sequences with their fully qualified characters in a string.
+This only parses `\n`, `\t`, `\uXXXX`, and `\xXX` where `X` is any hexadecimal character.